ftdc-picsl/fwCustomDeidentification/profiles/PennBrainScienceCenter/README.md

 ## Version history

+### 3.0

+Allow patient weight to be stored in the Flywheel database and in the DICOM attribute (0010, 1030).
+Note that Siemens scanners additionally store this information in the private header, which we do not modify with this profile.

 ### 2.0

 Allow patient age in years to be stored in Flywheel and in the DICOM files.